pythonInRelay/debian-10.1-dell-xps-9560/README.md

 Debian (obviously) doesn't like non-free drivers and software and it provides very limited support for them.
 So the first problem I had was using the 'netinst' Debian .iso which requires internet as it requests the missing Intel 9260 Wi-Fi drivers during the installation which I couldn't be bothered to look for and provide.

-Another option here would be just using a third-party Thunderbolt to Ethernet adapter that I have which works OOTB, but I didn't know where it was.
+Another option here would be just using a third-party Thunderbolt to Ethernet adapter that I have which works OOTB with Linux, but I didn't know where it was.
 Therefore I used [a full 'live' .iso](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) to install Debian.
-Here I picked Gnome because I find it's the perfect balance between performance and style and I plan on changing the theme later.
+Here I picked Gnome because I find it's the perfect balance between performance and style and I plan on changing the theme later. **It is important to note that as of the time of writing Xfce and other DEs do not work properly with 4K displays (DPI issues) but Gnome should work OOTB.**

 I used [BalenaEtcher](https://www.balena.io/etcher/) to make the installation USB, but [Rufus](https://rufus.ie/) also works.
-At first I tried to use a Corsair GTX 3.1 256GB USB-SSD but Debian kept complaining that the 'CDROM' media couldn't be found and addtional necessary files were missing.
+At first I tried to use a Corsair GTX 3.1 256GB USB-SSD key but Debian kept complaining that the 'CDROM' media couldn't be found and addtional necessary files were missing.
 So I wound up having to go with a much older Lexar 32GB USB 3.0 drive which worked without any issues.
-If you get the same sort of 'CDROM' error, just use a different USB drive.
+If you get the same sort of 'CDROM' error, I recommend just use a different USB drive to save hassle.

 Install Debian with the locale and specific settings that you require.
 I chose to resize and partition my SSD and give Debian about 50GB to run it alongside Windows 10, as I'll be using Debian just for programming and some Linux software.
 Make sure that if you want to dual-boot Windows 10, you are sure if Windows is installed in UEFI mode or Legacy.
 When asked to "force UEFI" installation you can do so if Windows 10 is also installed in UEFI mode (it is by default on this laptop, but check first to be sure!)